 - It's a great way to use up sourdough discard instead of letting it go to waste!

-- The sourdough cookies have a perfect soft and chewy texture and sweet and salty flavor!
+- The sourdough cookies have a perfect soft and chewy texture, like my malted chocolate chip cookies!

 - It makes about 9 regular cookies so it's nice to share amongst a few people.

-- Dark brown sugar: recommended, but light brown sugar will work as well.
+- I like using dark brown sugar for extra flavor and chewiness, but light brown sugar will work as well.

-- Semi sweet chocolate chips: feel free to use a dark, milk, or whatever you like instead.
+- Semi sweet chocolate chips help balance out the sweetness, but feel free to use dark, milk, or whatever chocolate you like instead.

 See recipe card below for quantities.